CHaiz15/Rancid-Tomatillos/README.md

   - Initial setup of Redux implementation and working with data from store

 ### Overview of Site:
+Rancid Tomas is a movie rating application.
+Without logging in, a user can view all movies as well as the movies average rating.
+When logged in, a user can make ratings and see or make changes to their current rating.
+If you’re an entertainment fan looking for a recommendation, or to share an opinion, you’ve come to the right place.

 ### Rancid Tomas?
 #### Login: